andyneff/wine_msys64/ISSUES.md

 to prevent winpty from hiding the console window.

 1. You need a UTF-8 LC_ALL so that mintty displays

+1. Wine prints following error message

+    ```
+    err:module:attach_process_dlls "msys-2.0.dll" failed to initialize, aborting
+    err:module:LdrInitializeThunk Main exe initialization for L"C:\\msys64\\usr\\bin\\mintty.exe" failed, status c0000005
+    ```

+    - Something to do with loading dlls might be making a ptrace call?
+Not sure, but I know if I give the contrainer SYS_PTRACE permissions, it works.
+    - Maybe this is using a debug version of wine, so it makes some ptrace calls even when not debugging?
+Or this may just be normal behavior for wine, and it's as simple as that.

 1. Black mintty
     - https://bugs.winehq.org/show_bug.cgi?id=44066